+How do you know if you have a medical malpractice case?
 To be successful, any medical negligence claim must be demonstrated with four specific elements; Duty, Deviation, Damages, and Direct Cause.
 We’ll go into further detail regarding each of these elements below:

 Duty of care is a term for the legal responsibility of maintaining the health and well-being of others.
 Medical workers such as doctors, nurses, or other medical professionals, have a duty to follow specific procedures and provide the care a patient requires.
 If they can’t provide adequate medical care or meet a patient’s needs, they should refer them to a specialist.

 No matter what, a doctor or medical worker (with an established doctor-patient relationship) must ensure that they are not betraying a patient’s trust.

 When a medical professional fails to treat their patients with the same level of skill and diligence that other qualified professionals would practice under similar circumstances, they are deviating from the expected standards of care.
 This is also known as a breach of duty.
 Common examples of deviation would be:

 - Misdiagnosing a patient

 - Missing a diagnosis or diagnosing too late